Kyle Boller: Baltimore Ravens

 Following the Week 8 Bye, the Ravens once again decided to go with McNair as their starter.
 Two bad losses against division rivals followed.
 After Week 10, which featured a humiliating loss against the Cincinnati Bengals, during which McNair committed 3 fumbles, it was decided that Boller would officially be the starting quarterback for the remainder of the season.
 Boller led the Ravens in a hard-fought game against the Cleveland Browns, in which the Ravens attempted to make a late comeback, which ended in what seemed to be a win after a missed field goal attempt by Cleveland.
 However, the refs reviewed the play and found that it was in fact a good field goal, and the game went into overtime.
 Boller and the Ravens eventually lost 33–30.

-In what might be viewed as the 2007 Ravens' finest moment they faced the New England Patriots on Monday Night Football.
-Boller finished the game with 2 touchdowns and 1 one interception.
-It was arguably the best game of his career, but the Ravens ultimately still lost 27–24.
+They then faced the New England Patriots on Monday Night Football.
+Boller finished the game with 2 touchdowns and 1 interception.
+The Ravens lost 27–24.

 The Ravens next traveled to Miami to face off against the winless Miami Dolphins.
 Boller had his season end early with yet another injury, this time a mild concussion.
 Backup rookie quarterback Troy Smith played the remainder of the game, leading the team into overtime, where they eventually lost, 22–16, giving the Dolphins their sole win of the season.

 The 2007 Ravens ended their season with a record of 5–11, which led to the firing of head coach Brian Billick and the drafting of future quarterback Joe Flacco.

 Following the retirement of Steve McNair, Boller faced a three-way battle for the starting job between himself, former Heisman Trophy winner Troy Smith, and the rookie Flacco, who was drafted with the Ravens' first round draft choice.
 Boller was given the starting job against the New England Patriots in the 2008 pre-season opener, but following another injury suffered in a preseason game against the Minnesota Vikings, his season ended when the Ravens placed him on injured reserve on September 3.